VasuLab/rgfrosh/README.md

 ## Cite

-To cite Python RGFROSH go to the [GitHub repository](https://github.com/VasuLab/RGFROSH) and click
-<kbd>Cite this repository</kbd> on the right side to export the citation for the latest release of
+To cite Python RGFROSH click <kbd>Cite this repository</kbd>on the right side of the GitHub repository page to export the citation for the latest release of `rgfrosh`.
-`rgfrosh`.
 It is also encouraged to cite the original paper[^1] for the frozen shock equations that this work is a derived from.

 [^1]: Davidson, D.F. and Hanson, R.K.
 (1996), Real Gas Corrections in Shock Tube Studies